prof-rossetti/internet-technologies/exercises/express-app/checkpoints/5-form-data.md

 </form>
 ```

-A new "stocks_dashboard.ejs" view file, with some client-side JavaScript:
+Create a new file called "stocks_dashboard.ejs" in the "views" directory, and place the following contents inside:

 ```html
 <h2>Stocks Dashboard (<%= symbol %>)</h2>